aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/bindcolumn/_index.md

 ```

-the alternative style of the column.
+Gets the alternative style of the column.

 **Returns:**
 [GridTableItemStyle](../../com.aspose.gridweb/gridtableitemstyle)